 University of Edinburgh

 I am originally from the small suburban town of Göd located some 30 minutes north of Budapest, Hungary.
-I received my undergraduate education at the University of Edinburgh and gained a first-class integrated master’s degree in informatics (MInf).
+I received my undergraduate degree from the University of Edinburgh gaining a first-class integrated master’s degree in informatics (MInf).
 I also studied abroad for a year at the Nanyang Technological University in Singapore.
 My thesis supervisor was Maria Wolters with whom I worked on understanding how and why users deleted or hid their user accounts on social media during the early days of the COVID-19 pandemic.

-I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
-My favourite position to play is the setter.
-I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.
+I like playing volleyball and I am currently the vice president of the Edinburgh University Volleyball Club.
+I play setter.
+I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breathtaking photos while enduring harsh weather.

 Occasionally, I sit down to practise the piano.
-At the moment, I am working through the first movement of Schubert’s piano sonata in B-flat major (D 960).
-Currently, I am reading Dune by Frank Herbert.
+At the moment, I am working through the second movement of Schubert’s piano sonata in B-flat major (D 960).
+Currently, I am reading “Gödel, Escher, Bach: An Eternal Golden Braid” by Douglas R. Hofstadter.
 A list of books I have read since I have begun keeping records is here.